 Naturally, not everyone can benefit from reverse mortgages in the same way, and there is a cost to getting a reverse mortgage.
 There are qualifying factors with all mortgages, and reverse mortgages are no different.
 But they are viable, and they do work in many situations.
 Reverse mortgages have saved the lives of countless seniors facing foreclosure and put a spring in the steps of many seniors who didn't know where to turn for some needed cash.
 For the right person, a reverse mortgage can be life-changing.

 Questions?
 Call Advisors Mortgage!
 Advisors Mortgage: 888-843-9797 or 631-804-9044

 Home Equity = Your Retirement Plan

 Piggy banks serve one purpose, to give back what we have saved over time.
 Did you ever think of your home as a piggy bank?
 Well, it is.
 It is your home's equity that you have "saved" over time which is available to you as your retirement plan".
-Your home is waiting to give up its wealth of equity for your benefit.
 Why not use your home as your personal retirement plan and let your home work for you?
-Using a reverse mortgage as a retirement planning tool can change the way you look at retiring.
 Whatever your reason for examining reverse mortgages, your retirement plan might be wrapped up in your home.
 You just need to use it!
+You decide.